dooboolab-community/hackatalk/CONTRIBUTING.md

 In the summary, explain the motivation behind the commit ("why") and the approach it takes ("how").
 Note things that aren't communicated by the code or require more context to infer.

 Use the test plan to communicate how to verify the code actually works and to help others in the future create their test plans for the same area of the codebase.
-Read the Expo guide on Git and Code Reviews for more guidance on PRs and test plans.

 This post called [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) has a lot of good guidance, too.